klarna/klarna-mobile-sdk/README.md

 * [API Documentation](https://htmlpreview.github.io/?https://github.com/klarna/klarna-mobile-sdk/blob/master/docs/android/klarna-mobile-sdk/index.html)

 ## Contributing

+### Support

+If you are having any issues using the SDK in your project or if you think that something is wrong with the SDK itself, please create an issue on [Github](https://github.com/klarna/klarna-mobile-sdk/issues) or report a bug by following the guidelines in the next section.

+### How can I contribute?

 Thank you for reading this and taking time to contribute to Klarna In-App SDK!
-Below is a set of guidelines to help you contribute whether you want to report a bug, come with suggestions or modify code.
+Below is a set of guidelines to help you contribute whether you want to report a bug, come with suggestions or modify code.

-### How can I contribute?
 #### Reporting Bugs
 This section will guide you through submitting a bug report for Klarna In-App SDK.